-‘It’s okay not to be okay’: Café offers mental health help, supports suicide prevention
+‘It’s OK not to be OK’: Café offers mental health help, supports suicide prevention

 Through a partnership with Dark Matter Coffee, the café donates 100% of its proceeds to mental health education and suicide prevention.

 "It doesn't matter who you are or where you come from... five out of five people have good days and bad days," owner Johnny Boucher said.
-"It's okay not to be okay."
+"It's OK not to be OK."

 Nationwide, suicide rates are the highest recorded in 28 years.
 Boucher opened Sip of Hope in honor of those who will never get the chance to pull up a chair.